-The Armed Forces of Honduras is acquiring a logistics support and cargo vessel named Buque de Apoyo Logístico y Cabotaje (BAL-C) from Colombia, to improve the country's maritime security capabilities in La Mosquitia, and other remote areas.
+The Armed Forces of Honduras acquired a logistics support and cargo vessel, named Buque de Apoyo Logístico y Cabotaje (BAL-C), from Colombia in order to improve the country’s maritime security capabilities in La Mosquitia and other remote areas.

 The vessel is designed and being built by Colombia-based Science and Technology Corporation for Naval, Maritime and Riverine Industry Development (COTECMAR) for use by the Honduran Naval Force.

 Primary missions of the vessel include maritime patrol, intelligence gathering, port security, combating drug trafficking, and transportation of troops, ammunition, cargo, containers, forklifts and trucks.